Rimshakhan13/apple-frontend-task/README.md

 - **Responsive Design:** Built with a responsive design to ensure a seamless experience across different devices.
 - **Custom React Hook:** Utilizes a custom hook (`useProductData`) to handle the API call logic.
 - **Styling:** Includes basic styling for a clean and visually appealing user interface.
+- **Navigation Menu:** Provides a navigation menu for easy access to different sections.
+- **Smooth Scrolling:** Implements smooth scrolling using React Router for seamless navigation.

 ## Getting Started